00-1/btcsim/README.md

 Reads the price of bitcoin from the [coindesk API](https://www.coindesk.com/api/).

-> All of the day's trades and scores are based on this price.
+> Scores and transactions are based on the current price.

 #### 🌳